Guides

 No credit card required

-Here are four common methods to validate 10-digit phone numbers directly in HTML.
-Each approach uses different built-in browser features or simple client-side scripts to enforce the format.
+Here are three HTML-based methods to validate a phone number for exactly 10 digits.
+Each approach uses different built-in browser features to enforce the constraint on the input field.

 Native Pattern and Length Attributes